Psy.D. in Clinical Psychology

 At our flagship campus, The Chicago School has demonstrated a continued commitment to a diverse student population and expanding mental health services to multicultural and underserved communities.

-This two-semester-long, first-year course sequence lays a theoretical and experiential foundation for students in multicultural psychology.
-The courses blend exposure to theory and literature, cross-cultural immersion, and personal introspection.
-Students are provided with a basic framework for understanding privilege and power, systems of oppression and domination, worldview, cultural competency, and identity.
-They explore the impact and social construction of culture, gender, ethnicity, religion/spirituality, class, race, abledness, and immigrant status.
-Students address the intersection of multiple identities and explore the impact of their own culture and held personal stereotypes, beliefs and assumptions.
+This course lays a theoretical and experiential foundation for students in multicultural psychology.
+The course blends exposure to theory and literature, cross-cultural immersion, and personal introspection.
+It provides a basic framework for understanding privilege and power, systems of oppression and domination, worldview, cultural competency, and identity.
+It will explore the impact and social construction of culture, gender, ethnicity, religion/spirituality, class, race, abledness, and immigrant status.
+Students will address the intersection of multiple identities and will explore the impact of their own culture and held personal stereotypes, beliefs and assumptions.

 The Psy.D in Clinical Psychology program at the Chicago Campus is accredited by the American Psychological Association.

 Questions related to the program’s accredited status should be directed to the Commission on Accreditation:

 The American Psychological Association

 750 First Street, NE

 The practicum is an integral component of clinical training.
 It provides a closely supervised clinical experience in which students use the knowledge obtained in the classroom to understand their patients and to develop skills in assessment, psychotherapy, and other discipline related areas.
 As such, the practicum serves to integrate the theoretical and practical aspects of the education of the professional psychologist.
 It allows students to become familiar with professional collaboration and consultation in a clinical setting.